StephenGriffies/StephenGriffies.github.io/_pages/bio.md

-After NU, I returned to undergraduate school, this time in physics at the <a href="https://phys.washington.edu/"> University of Washington (1987-1988).</a> Part of that year was spent reconnecting with my father who lives in Washington State, and part was to explore my dream of becoming a physicist.
-This year solidified my nascent desire to pursue theoretical physics for a PhD rather than applied maths.
-It also exposed me to the quest for beauty and unity that so deeply drives physicists, and which remains part of how I approach research and teaching.
+After NU, I returned to undergraduate school, this time in physics at the <a href="https://phys.washington.edu/"> University of Washington (1987-1988).</a> This time allowed me to explore the reality of my dream of doing physics.
+I also became exposed to the quest for beauty and unity that so deeply drives physicists, and which remains part of how I approach research and teaching.

 </p>